NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Introduction

 Large Language Models (LLMs) have achieved remarkable success across a wide range of text-based tasks~\cite{liu2024deepseek,yang2025qwen3}.
 Yet, the steady growth in their parameter counts and architectural complexity makes deployment increasingly prohibitive, particularly in resource-constrained environments.
 These challenges have driven extensive research into model compression~\cite{agarwal2024policy,frantar2023sparsegpt,dettmers2022gpt3,dettmers20218,sanh2020movement, zhang2020accelerating,li2023symbolic, chen2022disco} and efficient hardware design~\cite{wan2023efficient,zhu2024survey,jouppi2020domain,bai2023transformer,tzanos2022hardware,tuli2023acceltran,liu2023hardsea,ji2024beta,tuli2023acceltran}.

 AI accelerators~\cite{jouppi2023tpu, coburn2025meta, firoozshahian2023mtia}, customized to AI workloads, provide cost-effective and high-performance solutions for training and inference.
 Trainium is an AI accelerator recently developed by Amazon Web Services (AWS).
 It has been reported that Trainium can deliver 30–40\% lower cost while providing performance comparable to GPU-based EC2 instances~\cite{aws_trainium}.
-Each Trainium2 device (the most advanced Trainium) integrates two NeuronCores, each delivering up to 95 TFLOPS of FP16/BF16 compute capability, comparable to NVIDIA A100 GPUs at roughly 60\% of the cost.
+Each Trainium chip integrates two NeuronCores, each delivering up to 95 TFLOPS of FP16/BF16 compute capability, comparable to NVIDIA A100 GPUs at roughly 60\% of the cost.
 Such a cost–effective advantage makes Trainium an attractive platform for LLM training and inference~\cite{fu2024distributed, fan2024hlat}.
-Furthermore, Trainium, as a typical systolic-array architecture, features a programmable memory hierarchy (including two types of on-chip SRAMs and off-chip HBM).
+Furthermore, Trainium, as a typical systolic-array architecture, features a programmable memory hierarchy, including two types of on-chip SRAM buffers, the State Buffer (SBUF) and the Partial Sum Buffer (PSUM), and an off-chip High-Bandwidth Memory (HBM).
 It also provides a rich set of specialized compute engines tailored for various AI operators.
 Such hardware heterogeneity gives programmers a lot of flexibility to explore for better performance.

 However, leveraging Trainium architecture for high performance can be challenging. \textit{First}, as a systolic array architecture, Trainium must repeatedly go through a load-compute-store cycle to accommodate the small capacity of its on-chip SRAM.
 This design causes frequent data movement across the memory hierarchy, whose overhead can often be larger than the computation time spent in various compute engines in Trainium.
 In addition, allocating too much data to the on-chip SRAM can lead to implicit ``memory spill'' to HBM, which stalls the compute engines.
 On the other hand, underutilizing the on-chip SRAM wastes its high memory bandwidth and lowers the overall system throughput. \textit{Second}, the programmer must carefully align a tensor’s logical shape with Trainium’s physical memory layout.
-Misalignment often requires tensor transposes, which incur costly data transfers between HBM and on-chip SRAM.
+Misalignment often requires tensor transposes and padding, which incur costly data transfers between HBM and on-chip SRAM.